Question: What is the purpose of the 'sync' package in Go, and how is it used for synchronization?

 Question: Can you explain the difference between a pointer receiver and a value receiver in Go methods?

 Answer: In Go, methods can have either a pointer receiver or a value receiver.
-A pointer receiver operates on a copy of the pointer to the value, allowing the method to modify the original value.
+A pointer receiver operates on a copy of the pointer to the value,

 A value receiver operates on a copy of the value itself, preventing the method from modifying the original value.